marcosbv/ibmcloud-tag-manager/README.md

 * exclusion of unused tags - tags not attached to any resource;
 * replace of tags in a set of resources and resource groups - i.e a replace of a tag from abc:1 to abc:4 means to detach the tag abc:1 and attach a tag with value abc:4;
 * detaching of a tag by name in a set of resources and resource groups - i.e, deprecation of a tag named abc, no matter its value.
-* replace of a tag name - not fully implemented yet.
+* replace of a tag name.
+* useful reports for tag management.

 This application uses the following IBM Cloud Platform APIs: